Jordalenko/Wern-Fawr-B-B/README.md

 1. Typical client is from the West Midlands, Scotland and Wales
 2. They may have friends in the local retirement community.
-3. Weekender's with dog(s).
+3. Weekender's and dog owner(s).
-4. Visitors to the nearby Warren Spa
+4. Visitors to the nearby town of Abersoch and the Warren Spa

 To help modernize the site we will

-* Replace text walls and associated inconsistent sized images with a balance of text and consistently sized responsive images.
+* Replace text walls and associated inconsistent quality and size images with a balance of text and consistently sized responsive images.
 * Smooth site navigation to improve user experience.
-* Remind existing clients why they love both the farm and the area.
+* Remind existing clients why they love both the farm and the area with pictures.

 ---